Lastraeus/pp2-cians-ci-grade-calculator/README.md

 ### __Unfixed Bugs__
 Other than the above described jshint.com warnings about my use of new constructors as a "side effect" of a function, which I believed to be justified in these instances, I am not aware of any outstanding bugs.

+## __Deployment__
+The site was developed using Gitpods Browser Workspace.
+This was done by:

+1. Creating an account with GitHub and creating a GitHub repository with the project name.

+2. Navigate to the Gitpod browser extension and install it.
+I used [the firefox version](https://addons.mozilla.org/en-GB/firefox/addon/gitpod/)

+3. Navigate to the project repository and use the new green "gitpod" button to create a workspace based on the repository.

+4. Select "more options" and then "open in browser".
+This will lead you to the workspace after initial loading.

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:

+1. In the GitHub repository, navigate to the Settings tab

+2. Navigate to the pages tab.

+3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment. [link to live site](https://lastraeus.github.io/pp2-cians-ci-grade-calculator)

 ## __Credits__
 ### __Content__